rschlek/Cat-Image-Generator/README.md

 My girlfriend loves cats, so I made her this simple gui interface which randomizes a folder of cat images and then cycles through them.

-The goal was to refresh my knowledge of tkinter and make something she would like
+The goal was to refresh my knowledge of tkinter and make something she would like!